rgrrrrrba/rgrrrrrba.github.io/resume.md

 ## Profile

-I am an elder millennial, with an IT career spanning an incredible 18 years.
+I am an elder millennial, with an IT career spanning an incredible 20+ years.
 I started as a helpdesk manager, and then I was the IT manager for a small financial services company based in Rockhampton, Queensland, for seven years.
 I then spent almost three years as a consultant software developer in Brisbane, working with a wide range of clients on a variety of projects.
 These experiences brought about a love of working and communicating with people—clients, co-workers, and other developers—which has turned into a strong interest in technical and project leadership, mentoring and coaching, and building psychologically safe environments for my teams.
 The last seven years I have been working in increasingly senior leadership roles while still maintaining a strong technical background.

 ## Languages, components and tools

+- Languages
+  - C#
+  - TypeScript
+  - JavaScript/ES6
+  - PHP
+  - Ruby (and Rails)
+  - Embedded C++
 - Front-end
+  - React
   - Angular
   - Blazor
   - Vue
-  - React
-  - TypeScript
 - Back-end
   - ASP.NET Core
   - AWS